Every smartphone, desktop computer and tablet uses an operating system. This is the base software which allows the computer to work.

 Operating systems for computers

-The most popular operating systems for computers, laptops and netbooks are Microsoft Windows, Mac OS X and Linux.
-Each of these have access features and assistive technology software that can assist people with different disabilities.
+The most popular operating systems for computers and tablets are Microsoft Windows, Mac OS X and Google Android.
+Each of these have access features and assistive technology software that can assist people with disabilities.

 Operating systems for smartphones and tablets